Syrov-Egor/chemsynthcalc/paper.md

 the data processing pipeline.

 `chemsynthcalc` addresses all three of those cases.
-It is simple enough to use for a single scientist who is familiar with using Python packages, and fast and robust enough to precisely calculate hundreds and thousands of reactions.
-There are already a large number of reaction balancing software, why do one may need `chemsynthcalc` and why is it better than competitors?
+It is simple enough to use by a single scientist who is familiar with using Python packages and fast and robust enough to precisely calculate hundreds and thousands of reactions.
+There are already a large number of reaction balancing software, why do one need `chemsynthcalc` and why is it better than competitors?
 Here are some advantages of this package:

 * It is completely free and open-source (under MIT license).